INeT-NiNjA/shuriken-dl/README.md

 # shuriken-dl
 A python script for downloading things
-Can download only from youtube currently...
+Can download only from youtube currently
 Other functionalities coming soon